Overview of Graduate Program

 c.
 203 Performance Practicum: Bodies, Space, and Time

-– 9 courses (2 to 6 units per course) – to be completed in the first 5 semesters.
+– 9 courses – to be completed in the first 5 semesters.
+Admits to Fall 2017 and beyond must complete 8 electives, at least 2 taught in TDPS.
 All electives must be discussed with the Head Graduate Advisor and approved before the start of each semester.

 – To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take a 300-level pedagogy course for Reading and Composition.